KamiworksCat/djangotutorial-ubuntu/README.md

 New updates to models.py: adding '__ str __ ()' and new custom method(timezone test check).
 (Completed) <br>
 New addition to models(Choice) via Python shell: Added 2 new choices with 0 votes.
 (Completed) <br>

-# Status of part 2 tutorial
+# Status of part 2 tutorial: Done

 Created user data with 'createsuperuser' command.
 (Completed) <br>
 Edit polls/admin.py to allow the polls app to be modifiable in the admin page.
 (Completed) <br>